 Although it is rare, the presence of blood in the semen can be a sign of an STI, like genital herpes, chlamydia or gonorrhea (especially if this symptom is noted following unprotected sex).
 Read more about the most common STIs and the symptoms associated with them.

-What to do: If you have had unprotected sex and notice symptoms like penile discharge, painful urination or fever, you should see a doctor for STI testing.
+How to treat: If you have had unprotected sex and notice symptoms like penile discharge, painful urination or fever, you should see a doctor for STI testing.

 7. Cancer